Offline Meta-Reinforcement Learning with Online Self-Supervision: Experiments

 We see that before the self-supervised phase, there is a large difference between the two modes that can only be attributed to the difference in $\bh$.
 When using $\bh_\text{online}$, the post-adaptation policy only explores one mode, but when using $\bh_\text{offline}$, the policy moves in all directions.
 This qualitative difference explains the large performance gap observed in \Cref{fig:offline-vs-online} and highlights that the adaptation procedure is sensitive to the history $\bh$ used to adapt.
-In contrast, after the self-supervised phase, the policy moves in all directions regardless of where the history came from.
-In Appendix~\ref{appsec:extra-results}, we also visualize the exploration trajectories and found that the exploration trajectories are qualitatively similar both before and after the self-supervised phase.
-Together, these results illustrate the \mabbr policy learns to adapt to the exploration trajectories by using the self-supervised phase to mitigate the distribution shift that occurs with na\"ive offline meta RL.
+In contrast, after the self-supervised phase, the policy moves in all directions regardless of source of the history.

+In Appendix~\ref{appsec:extra-results}, we visualize the exploration trajectories and find that the exploration trajectories are qualitatively similar both before and after the self-supervised phase, providing further evidence that the issue is specifically with the adaptation procedure and not exploration.
+Together, these results illustrate the \mabbr meta-policy learns to adapt to the exploration trajectories by using the self-supervised interactions to mitigate the $\bz$-distribution shift in na\"ive offline meta RL.